Maryland Hearing Screening Requirements for Newborns and School-Aged Children

 The information has been collected by researching individual state statutes, regulations, policy documents, and by contacting each state.
 The information is reviewed on an annual basis.
 Please be advised that regulations and policy may change at any time, so always check with your state for the most up-to-date information.

-The model system shall provide for the implementation of an early identification program and follow-up of hearing-impaired infants and infants who are at risk of developing a hearing impairment and includes the following components:
+The Department shall establish and maintain a model system to provide for the implementation of an early identification program and follow-up of newborns and infants who have or are at risk for developing a permanent hearing status that affects speech-language skills and includes the following components:

-- computerized tracking system to gather and maintain program data;
+- department database to gather and maintain program data;

 - in-service training of hospitals, local health departments, and local education agencies;